 - A description of the property

 - The conditions they wish to attach to the purchase

 - Possible mortgage details

-Remember that the offer you receive will also include funds that you are to pay for such as your lawyer, real estate agent commission, the balance of your mortgage and outstanding taxes.
+Remember that the offer you receive will also detail funds that you are to pay for, such as your lawyer, real estate agent commission, the balance of your mortgage and outstanding taxes.
 Some utilities and taxes will have been prepaid, meaning you’ll have some additional funds.